 How to use it

-- Shake the spray can before use.
+- Shake the spray: shake the accelerator spray can before use.

 Usage tips